rootstrap/blog/content/Android Arc Components - Amaury Ricard.md

 - ### View Model:

 It's the one responsible for providing and keeping data saved for the UI in each state of the lifecycle of the view or the app.
 For example: screen rotations; when the app has gone to the background; when it's sleeping.
-It is the one who "talks" to the repository and subscribed to the repository response with LiveData, Each view (Activity|Fragment not custom views or Adapters) should have a view model.
+It is the one who "talks" to the repository and it's subscribed to its response using LiveData.
+Each view (Activity|Fragment not custom views or Adapters) should have a view model.
 Example:

 MainActivity.kt